 - How much job security will you have in the future?
 How replaceable is your job by a midlevel provider, such as a nurse practitioner, physician assistant, psychologist, or nurse anesthetist?
 You might still be employed supervising those midlevels, but your direct role with patient care may not be what you think it will be.

-If you understand where you are on these choices, picking a speciality is often very easy.
+If you understand where you are on these choices, picking a specialty is often very easy.
 For example, if you like a mix of hospital and clinic, surgery and medicine, continuity of care in a field with a narrowed scope of knowledge, few critically ill patients with only occasional emergencies, and a little bit of call, then OB/GYN might be perfect for you!
 But work through these questions for yourself.

 Still can’t decide?
 Oh my; well, keep reading I guess.

 Do an away rotation or two.
-If you aren’t sure about your speciality choice, go see it somewhere else and figure out if you love it there too.
-You can even do an away in two different specialities, if necessary, to decide; but you’ll have to simultaneously prepare applications for both because you’ll be behind on time a bit if you haven’t decided for certain until the end of August.
+If you aren’t sure about your specialty choice, go see it somewhere else and figure out if you love it there too.
+You can even do an away in two different specialties, if necessary, to decide; but you’ll have to simultaneously prepare applications for both because you’ll be behind on time a bit if you haven’t decided for certain until the end of August.

 In the end, do what you are passionate about.
-Your speciality choice is actually a small part of your life.
-Many physicians can’t see themselves being any other kind of doctor except the kind that they are; but realistically, they would have been just as happy (maybe happier) in another speciality.
+Your specialty choice is actually a small part of your life.
+Many physicians can’t see themselves being any other kind of doctor except the kind that they are; but realistically, they would have been just as happy (maybe happier) in another specialty.
 Don’t dwell too much on what you perceive as negatives of the field.
 If you love it, the negatives will seem trivial.